-Tillie will be 2 months old (that’s 8 weeks in geeky parent talk) this Sunday.
+Tillie is about to be 2 months old (that’s 8 weeks in geeky parent talk) as I write this.
 She is delicious and everything she does we think is cute, including when she blows out a fresh diaper and spits milk through her nose.

 One thing that’s not so cute is that I’m not really losing the baby weight despite incredibly clean eating.

 I’m eating super clean for a few reasons:

 1. Something happens when you start breastfeeding and you become obsessed with your boob milk.
 How much you pump, what you are eating, how much you have stored up, etc… it’s weird and maybe this happens to take your attention off of how badly your crotch still hurts.

 2. Before even losing the weight, taking power back over your food choices makes you feel empowered, which is an emotion I’m always focused on feeling.

 3. Everyone kept telling me the weight was going to melt off of me from breastfeeding, so I figured eating clean would speed up the process.
 Get me back in my clothes right now!!
 I miss my skinny jeans!!!

 I gained 40 pounds for this pregnancy, which is pretty average.
 Two days after I gave birth 16 of those pounds came off of me.
 Wahoo!
 See ya, sweethaat.

 In the last month, I’ve lost 2 pounds.
 Two.
 Pounds.
 T-W-O, ok you get the point.